TomerFi/jpms-migration-playground/post/POST.md

 ---
 title: JPMS Migration Playground
-published: false
+published: true
 description: Playing around with modularizing monolithic jars.
 tags: ["java", "programming", "jpms", "jigsaw"]
 ---

-## JPMS Migration Playground
+## Playing around with modularizing monolithic jars

 This [repository][0] was created for playing around with modularizing monolithic jars.

 To be more precise,</br>
-I was trying to mimic a situation where I have a project depending on a monolithic jar from a local dependency,</br>
-which in itself, depends on a non-existing dependency, which is of no use to my project.
+I was trying to mimic a situation where I have a project depending on a monolithic jar from a local dependency, which in itself, depends on a non-existing dependency, which is of no use to my project.

 *My goal was to modularize the monolithic jar from the local dependency disregarding the non-existing dependency.*

 It might sound like a very specific end-case,</br>
 But...
 I bumped into this situation at work,</br>
 so I figured I'll give it a try. :smirk:

+Join me, if nothing else, we'll get a better understanding of `JPMS`.
+:nerd_face:

 ## Project Walkthrough